polyurichard/lectures/OOD/oo.md

 ## Open/Closed Principle (OCP)

-The Open/Closed Principle states that software entities should be open for extension, but closed for modification.
-This means creating modules that can be extended without altering their existing code.
+The Open/Closed Principle states that software entities should be **open for extension but closed for modification**.
+This allows for extending the functionality of a class without modifying its existing code.

 Let's revisit the `Weapon` interface and `Player` class.